Sima214/SimplyBackup/README.md

 # SimplyBackup
-Minecraft forge mod for backing up world data
+My attempt at making a forge mod for backing up the world save folder in one java file!
+(Inner classes accepted)